Geetha-RK/terraform-practice-repo3-backend/README.md

-# This backend - python repo is created using terraform resource in dev.
+# This is a dev python repository is for backend developers.
                          The infra was last modified by Geetha Rashinkar Kumar